OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 Suppose you regularly administer the PANAS [WatsonEtal1988]_, but instead of scoring participants by adding up the item scores, you want to try IFA.
 Here is how you might do it.
-To simplify this example, we will only consider the positive affect part of the scale.
+Without loss of generality, we will only consider the positive affect part of the scale.

 .. code-block:: r